arishojaei/arishojaei/README.md

 <a href="https://dribbble.com/ari-shojaei" target="_blank"><img alt="Dribbble" src="https://img.shields.io/badge/dribbble%20-%230077B5.svg?&style=flat&logo=dribbble&logoColor=white&color=ea4c89"/></a>&nbsp;
 <!-- ![profile count](https://komarev.com/ghpvc/?username=arishojaei&color=gray) -->

-As a self-taught UI Developer with over 5 years of experience working in fintech and design agency companies, I have honed my skills in UI design and front-end development.
-My expertise lies in using technologies such as Javascript, Typescript, and Vuejs, in addition to RESTful and GraphQL to create advanced architectures with a simple approach.
+As a self-taught UI Developer with over 5 years of experience in fintech and design agencies, I've turned my passion for clean code and sleek design into a full-time gig.
+From crafting seamless user interfaces to building advanced front-end architectures, I’m all about making tech look good and work effortlessly.
+My toolbox includes Javascript, Typescript, Vue.js, and the magical powers of RESTful and GraphQL.

-My understanding of UI design allows me to act as a liaison between the design and development teams, ensuring pixel-perfect implementation of designs.
-I have also demonstrated leadership skills, mentoring junior developers and designers to achieve their working goals and complete their tasks efficiently.
+Thanks to my design-savvy side, I bridge the gap between designers and developers, making sure every pixel is perfectly placed.
+I’ve also stepped into the mentor role, helping junior devs and designers level up their skills and smash their goals.

-Overall, I am passionate about creating intuitive and visually appealing user interfaces that enhance user experiences.
-With my technical expertise and design knowledge, I am confident in my ability to contribute value to any organization.
+At the core of it all, I’m driven by a love for creating intuitive, visually appealing user experiences.
+With my blend of technical chops and design smarts, I’m ready to bring some serious value to any team I join.

 ### 🛠 &nbsp;Tech Stack
 ![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=html5)&nbsp;